Plan your visit.

 We're located in the heart of Times Square in New York City.

-The Museum of Broadway is next door to the Lyceum Theatre (the oldest continuously operating Broadway theatre), between Broadway and 6th Avenue.
+The Museum of Broadway is just east of Times Square, next door to the Lyceum Theatre (the oldest continuously operating Broadway theatre), between Broadway and 6th Avenue.

 SIX: tHE royal gallery